 …we later found out that we were the fastest paddlers in the Two Day event.
 What a fantastic weekend!

-– We were physically ready for the challenge and the training had paid off but some more ‘worst case scenario’ bad weather and open water sessions would have better prepared us for the conditions on the day, especially handling the Speeders in windy, choppy waters.
+– We were physically ready for the challenge and the training had paid off but some more ‘worst case scenario’ bad weather and open water sessions would have better prepared us for the conditions on the day, especially handling your craft in windy, choppy waters.

 – The Pyranha Speeder is not a bad boat for this event but does struggle when the conditions get tough; it likes to weather cock and does not enjoy confused 2-3ft waves and swell.
-In hindsight I am certain we would have comfortably completed the event in one day in performance sea kayaks, and I’d love to go back and give it a go in my Rockpool Taran 16.
+In hindsight I am certain we would have comfortably completed the event in one day in performance sea kayaks, and if I go back I’d ensure that I was paddling something suited to those conditions.

 – Support is vital when things get tough.
 We could not have completed the challenge without the solid support of our mutual friend John MacColl who was a superstar all weekend.
 It also helped massively to have The Dub as the support vehicle giving somewhere to change layers, make hot drinks or simply hide from the conditions.